ICEI-PUC-Minas-PMGCC-TI/tiaw-pmg-cc-t-20222-insonia/docs/relatorio/Relatorio Tecnico - TEMPLATE.md

 # Metodologia
 Os encontros para a realização do trabalho foram feitos no canal do grupo do discord.
-A organização infelizmente não foi feita pelo método Scrum.
 Os integrantes do grupo gerenciaram as atividades por meio de um Kanban no miro:
 ![Kanban](images/KanbanFramework.jpg)